Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Future Quest Grant Application.md

 #### Problem Description
 In one or two sentences describe the problem.
 - The efficacy of the ReFi movement is severly constrained by the politics of markets, science and technology.
-Effective intervention demands new sense-making capabilities that harmonise and integrate these multi-stakeholder landscapes; the challenge is governance coordination which requires communicating with - and educating - the community about the pragmatic intervention points to drive forward momentum in refi (beyond carbon).
+Effective intervention demands new sense-making capabilities that harmonise and integrate these multi-stakeholder landscapes; the challenge is governance coordination which requires communicating with, and educating, the community about pragmatic intervention points that drive forward momentum in refi (beyond carbon).
 - %% The value of regeneration is implicit; it's embodied in the qualities of a well functioning ecosystem.
 The accounting and evaluation of such implicit qualities has become a bottleneck for place based regenerative economies because they lack ways to engage with the wider economy.
 We need ReFinancial Innovation! %%

 #### Solution Description